getodk/docs/odk1-src/form-logic.rst

 even if they were evaluated earlier while filling out the form, unexpected behavior can sometimes occur.
 For example,
-if a default value relies on a calculations, and the calculation relies on an earlier value, and the earlier value is edited, then the default value will re-evaluate on save,
+if a default value relies on a calculation, and the calculation relies on an earlier value, and the earlier value is edited, then the default value will re-evaluate on save,